AI

 LLMs excel at coding tasks by leveraging more than simple pattern matching.
 Recent interpretability research shows these models utilize sophisticated computational circuits with parallel processing pathways.

-Diagram showing how LLMs generate code by processing input patterns into logic, state, flow, and syntax patterns to produce generated code, highlighting semantic relationships and parallel processing.
+Diagram showing how large language models process input code patterns through interconnected circuits of syntax, logic, state, and flow to generate new code, highlighting semantic relationships and parallel processing.

 Their architecture allows them to represent programming concepts at multiple levels of abstraction simultaneously—from syntax patterns to semantic relationships—while planning several tokens ahead.